What does your child learn at school each day? Find information about our curriculum subjects here.

 - develop a love and enjoyment of reading.

 Pupils will bring home books each day and pupils have access to Bug Club books online.
 We encourage parents to set aside some time to share these with their child.
-A home school reading diary supports regular contact between parents and teachers.
 We aim to encourage an enjoyment of reading and sharing of books to develop positive attitudes towards reading.
 For early readers, we predominantly use Project X and Bug Club reading schemes.
 Parents and carers are actively encouraged to support their child as he/she develops reading skills.
 This is an important partnership between school and home where we can work together for the benefit of the child.

 Phonics teaches children the sound that each letter or letter combinations make.
 It is one of the basic skills needed to learn to read and write.
-We use Pearson's Bug Club, based on the the DfE programme 'Letters and Sounds,' to develop children's phonics and word recognition.
+We use Pearson's Bug Club Phonics program to develop children's phonics and word recognition.
 Reading books are carefully matched to children's growing knowledge and skills until phonics are mastered and fluency is achieved.

 Phonics sounds and actions

 We provide lots of opportunities for children to write for a range of purposes and audiences.
 We model writing genres and teach grammar, spelling, punctuation and vocabulary to help our children become confident and creative writers.
 We also teach handwriting as part of our English curriculum.

 We follow the White Rose Maths scheme which develops both fluency and mastery of mathematical skills.
 We provide a range of practical experiences that support our children's understanding of mathematical ideas.
 Children are encouraged to demonstrate their understanding in a variety of ways; oral, written and pictorial.